nachooya/react-native-harness/website/src/docs/guides/ci-cd.md

 ## Adapting for Your Project

-### React Native CLI Projects
+### React Native Community CLI Projects

-For standard React Native CLI projects, adapt the workflow by:
+For standard React Native Community CLI projects, adapt the workflow by:

 1. **Update App Names**: Replace `YourApp` with your actual app name in the iOS configuration
 2. **Verify Paths**: Ensure build output paths match your project structure